-The human digestive system is defined as a group of organs that work together to convert food into energy and basic nutrients to feed the body.
+A human digestive system is a group of organs working together in converting food into energy and basic nutrients required for the body.
 It is made up of the gastrointestinal tract, also called as digestive tract along with liver, pancreas, and gallbladder which constitute the parts of the digestive system.
-The hollow organs that make up the GI tract include the mouth, stomach, esophagus, small intestine and large intestine that contains rectum and anus.
+The hollow organs that make up the gastrointestinal tract – GI tract include the mouth, stomach, esophagus, small intestine, large intestine that contains rectum and anus.

 Some parts of nervous and circulatory systems also play a major role in the digestive process.
-A combination of nerves, bacteria, hormones, blood, and organs of digestive system complete the task of digesting the food and liquids that a person consumes in a day.
+A combination of nerves, bacteria, hormones, blood, and organs of digestive system complete the task of digestion that a person consumes in a day.

 Food starts its journey from the mouth or the oral cavity.
-There are many other organs that contribute to the digestion process like teeth, salivary glands and tongue.
-Teeth are designed to grind food particles into small pieces that are moistened by saliva before the tongue pushes the food in the pharynx.
+There are many other organs that contribute to the digestion process including teeth, salivary glands, and tongue.
+Teeth are designed to grind food particles into small pieces and are moistened by saliva before the tongue pushes the food into the pharynx.

-This is a funnel-shaped tube that is connected to the back end of the mouth.
-It is responsible for the passage of chewed food from the mouth through the esophagus.
-It also has a major part in the respiratory system, as air travels through the pharynx from nasal cavity on its way to the lungs.
+A fibromuscular y shaped tube attached to the terminal end of the mouth.
+It is mainly involved in the passage of chewed/crushed food from the mouth through the esophagus.
+It also has a major part in the respiratory system, as air travels through the pharynx from the nasal cavity on its way to the lungs.

-This is a muscular tube that connects the pharynx which is a part of upper section of gastrointestinal tract.
-It supplies swallowed food along it’s length.
+This is a muscular tube that connects the pharynx which is a part of an upper section of the gastrointestinal tract.
+It supplies swallowed food along with its length.

 It serves as a muscular bag which is situated towards the left side of the abdominal cavity, beneath the diaphragm.
 This vital organ acts as a storage for the food and provides enough time to digest meals.
 The stomach also produces digestive enzymes and hydrochloric acid that maintains the process of digestion.